WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 | 2    | DATE2 | OP2 |
 | 3    | DATE3 | OP3 |

-The column-names `rank`, `DATE`, and `OP` are all column names of the table we are starting with.
+The column names `rank`, `DATE`, and `OP` are all column names of the table we are starting with.
 The values `1`, `2`, and `3` are all values we expect to see in the `rank` column of the working data frame.
 And the symbols `DATE1`, `DATE2`, `DATE3`, `OP1`, `OP2`, and `OP3` are all stand-in names for values we see in our data.
+These symbols will be the column names of our new row-records.

 With this diagram in hand we can specify the data reshaping step.